 My recommendation for a sleep positioner

 My daughter loved this Cocoonababy baby nest and it helped her sleep no end.
 It does have a fairly hefty price tag but worth EVERY PENNY.
 Sometimes you can’t put a price on a good nights sleep!
-(It’s also extremely portable and great for train and plain journeys when you’re desperate to put baby down and there’s no where safe from falling other than a manky looking floor).
+(It’s also extremely portable and great for train and plane journeys when you’re desperate to put baby down and there’s no where safe from falling other than a manky looking floor).

 Please investigate any sleep products very carefully and ensure they meet the safe sleep guidelines.
 The Lullaby Trust advizes against sleep positioners or wedges and recommends that babies sleep “on a firm flat mattress, in a clear cot free of pillows, toys, bumpers and sleep positioners.”
 Check out their safe sleep product checklist for more details.